-Respiratory arrest known as apnea is the absence or cessation of breathing.
-This condition can be related to cardiac arrest or heart attack and the normal respiratory rate either goes down or is absent.
-Respiratory arrest can be due to:
+Respiratory arrest known as apnea is the absence or cessation of breathing, generally caused by cardiogenic shock and cardiac arrest.
+The normal heartbeat rate either goes down or is absent.

 This section will cover assessment, intervention, and management of an unconscious, unresponsive adult in respiratory arrest with a pulse.
 Both BLS and ACLS Survey are used to manage patients in respiratory arrest.